meszaros-lajos-gyorgy/php-a-s-o/README.md

   A::isArray(new stdClass()); // false
   ```

-- **isAssoc** - checks whether the given parameter is an associative array. empty arrays are treated as normal arrays and the function will return false for them
+- **A::isAssoc** - checks whether the given parameter is an associative array. empty arrays are treated as normal arrays and the function will return false for them

   The method is based on this solution: https://stackoverflow.com/a/173479/1806628